hannesm/platform-blog/Signing-the-opam-repository.md

 RMs, and those legible to sign packages they have a delegation for (or a quorum of RMs).
-An initial set of RMs is distributed with opam itself, upon revocation or renewal a new vanity release of opam is done; but since only a quorum is needed, revocation of a small subset of the distributed keys does not result in opam refusing any repository.
+An initial set of RMs is distributed with opam itself, upon revocation or renewal a new vanity release of opam is done; but since only a quorum is needed, revocation of a small subset of the distributed RM keys does not result in opam refusing any repository.

 Developers are still in full control (modulo housekeeping of RM) of their
 packages: they can release new versions, publish new packages, add and remove